 This statement sets out the regulatory approach of the Australian Charities and Not-for-profits Commission (ACNC).
-It explains to charities and other stakeholders how we regulate charities and guides ACNC staff in making appropriate and consistent decisions.
+It explains to charities and other stakeholders how we regulate charities and helps ACNC staff make appropriate and consistent decisions.

-- support and sustain a robust, vibrant, independent and innovative Australian not-for-profit sector
+- support and sustain a robust, vibrant, independent and innovative Australian not-for-profit sector; and

 - promote the reduction of unnecessary regulatory obligations on the Australian not-for-profit sector.

-Although the objects of the ACNC Act refer to charities and not-for-profits, the ACNC currently only regulates registered charities as defined by the legislation.
-Charities can choose to register with the ACNC and registration is free.
-Only registered charities are able to access Commonwealth charity tax concessions and benefits.
-The Australian Taxation Office is responsible for administering Commonwealth tax law, including determining charities’ eligibility for different tax concessions.
-Some tax concessions and benefits are only available if the charity is registered as a particular subtype of charity, such as a public benevolent institution or health promotion charity.
+- Although the objects of the ACNC Act refer to charities and not-for-profits, the ACNC currently only regulates registered charities as defined by the legislation.
+Charities can choose to register with the ACNC, and registration is free.
+Only registered charities can access Commonwealth charity tax concessions and benefits.

-The ACNC registers organisations as charities through a transparent application process, applying the ACNC Act and the definition of charity and charitable purpose in the Charities Act 2013.
-We work closely with applicants to resolve any issues identified during the registration process and to assist them to understand eligibility requirements for charitable status.
+- The ACNC registers not-for-profit organisations as charities through a transparent application process, applying the ACNC Act and the definitions of ‘charity’ and ‘charitable purpose’ in the Charities Act.

 Providing guidance, education and advice

-- The ACNC provides resources to help the public better understand the work of charities in order to improve the transparency and accountability of the sector.
+- The ACNC provides resources to help the public better understand the work of charities, and to improve the transparency and accountability of the sector.

-The ACNC’s regulatory approach reflects our five key values Fairness, Accountability, Independence, Integrity and Respect (FAIIR).
+- The ACNC’s regulatory approach reflects our five key values: Fairness, Accountability, Independence, Integrity and Respect (FAIIR).
 Our regulatory approach is also strongly underpinned by our understanding of the charity sector.

 Presumption of honesty

-The ACNC understands that most people involved in charities are honest, acting in good faith and trying to do the right thing.
+- The ACNC understands that most people involved in charities are honest, act in good faith and try to do the right thing.
 If mistakes are made, they are usually honest mistakes, or due to a lack of knowledge, expertise or capacity.
-The ACNC provides information and education to support the knowledge, expertise and capacity of those involved in charities.

 Proportionality and consistency

-The ACNC makes decisions according to published policies and procedures to ensure consistency and so that charities and the public understand what to expect.
+- The ACNC makes decisions according to published policies and procedures.
+This ensures consistency so that charities and the public understand what to expect.

 Accountability and transparency

-The ACNC is accountable for its processes and work.
+- The ACNC is accountable for its processes and work.
 As far as our legislative requirements allow, we are transparent about our procedures, decisions and actions.

-The ACNC is accountable through regular consultation and feedback, and through periodic meetings with sector and professional representatives and the ACNC Advisory Board.
-We have a Complaints and Compliments policy so that people can give us feedback or advice on how we can perform better.
+- The ACNC is accountable through regular consultation and feedback, and through periodic meetings with sector and professional representatives, as well as with the ACNC Advisory Board.
+We have a Complaints and Compliments Policy which encourages people to provide feedback on our performance.

-Under the ACNC Act, most of our decisions can be appealed to the Administrative Appeals Tribunal and the courts.
-We are also accountable for our conduct to the Parliament, Commonwealth Ombudsman, Auditor-General and the Australian Information Commissioner.
+- The ACNC Act stipulates that some of our decisions can be appealed to the Administrative Appeals Tribunal, and to the courts.
+We are also accountable to the Parliament, Commonwealth Ombudsman, Auditor-General and the Australian Information Commissioner.

-The ACNC Commissioner is an independent statutory office holder.
-Staff are appointed by and report to the Commissioner.
+- The ACNC Commissioner is an independent statutory office holder.
 We have our own budget held in a statutory special account and we report annually to Parliament.
-We are governed by our own legislation, the ACNC Act and Regulation.
-ACNC staff have a mix of backgrounds from the not-for-profit, public and private sectors.
+We are governed by the ACNC Act and Regulation.

-Within the ACNC, decisions are based on evidence, including that given by charities themselves.
-We impartially apply the ACNC Act, other laws and ACNC policies
+- Within the ACNC, decisions are based on evidence, including information given by charities themselves.
+We impartially apply the ACNC Act, other laws and ACNC policies.

-We have a published conflict of interest policy to manage apparent and actual conflicts of interest with staff.
+- We have a published conflict of interest policy to manage staff members’ apparent and actual conflicts of interest.
 We do not promote the services of particular charities to the public or in our work, although we may refer to freely available useful resources provided by charities and other sector bodies or publish case studies to demonstrate our regulatory and legal framework in action.

-Our staff are critical to our integrity as an organisation.
-We support our staff to adhere to the highest ethical standards and to engage openly and genuinely with charities and the public.
+- Our staff are critical to the ACNC’s integrity.
+We support our staff to adhere to the highest ethical standards, and to engage openly and genuinely with charities and the public.

-The approach of the ACNC is grounded in respect for charities and those who work with and for them.
+- The ACNC’s approach is grounded in respect for charities and those who work with them, and for them.
 We listen to and work with charities.
-We recognise the unique nature and diversity of charities, and respect their autonomy.
+We recognise the unique nature and diversity of charities.

 Engaging with charities

-We seek to employ staff who understand the charity sector and we develop their understanding of the distinctive context of charities.
-We have a stakeholder engagement strategy, which includes holding regular consultative forums.
+- We have a stakeholder engagement framework, which includes staging regular consultative forums.
 We work closely with peak bodies, advisors and other key stakeholders.
-We run education sessions, often delivered in partnership with peak bodies, to help charities comply with the ACNC Act.
+We deliver educational material through multiple channels, often delivered in partnership with peak bodies, to help charities comply with the ACNC Act.

-We recognise the need to ensure diverse, innovative and accessible ways of reaching charities and those involved with them, in particular small and regional charities.
+- We recognise the need to ensure diverse, innovative and accessible ways of reaching charities and those involved with them – particularly small and regional charities.
 We engage with charities using the web, social media, phone and face-to-face information sessions.

-We understand that charities are an important part of civil society, not a part of government or of the business (‘for-profit’) sector.
-It is for charities to determine their own goals and strategies and to decide how they should best fulfil them.
-It is also the role of the charity to manage, administer and accept responsibility for governance.
+- We understand that charities are an important part of civil society, not part of government or the business sector.
+It is for charities to determine their own goals and strategies, and to decide how they should best fulfil them.
+It is also each individual charity’s role to manage, administer and accept responsibility for governance.

 Respecting capacity and accountability

-In its work, the ACNC takes into account the available resources of charities and the level of administrative burden.
-We also consider the existing mechanisms that charities have to account to their diverse and multiple stakeholders (for example, those who benefit from their services, their members, staff, volunteers, funders and the public).
+- In its work, the ACNC considers the available resources of charities and the level of administrative burden.
+We also consider the existing mechanisms that charities use to account to their diverse and multiple stakeholders.
+This includes those who benefit from their services, their members, staff, volunteers, funders and the public.

-We recognise and encourage the desire of many charities to improve their transparency and accountability (for example, by taking part in self-regulation or accreditation schemes).
-Many charities are also regulated by other government agencies or by funders, and we take into account this regulation when designing our processes or when deciding how we will address concerns about a charity.
+- We recognise and encourage many charities’ desire to improve their transparency and accountability.
+Many charities are also regulated by other government agencies or by funders, and we take this regulation into account when designing our processes and when deciding how we will address concerns about a charity.

-The ACNC uses its powers in accordance with the values outlined in this statement in a way that reflects both the risks and the evidence before us.
-In exercising our powers and functions, we have regard to the matters specified in Section 15-10 of the ACNC Act, including the regulatory principles of regulatory necessity, reflecting risk, and proportionate regulation.
+- The ACNC uses its powers in accordance with the values outlined in Section Two of this document.
+We assess the risks and the evidence before us.
+In exercising our powers and functions, we consider the matters set out in section 15-10 of the ACNC Act, including the principles of regulatory necessity, reflecting risk, and proportionate regulation.

 When we will act